robstave/angular2-training/session-four/page1.md

 ```

+Now, lets set up the main view to have a tab for each form type.

-Edit the app.component.html to use the tab directive as so.
+Edit the app.component.html to use the _tab_ directive as so.

+_app.component.html_
 ```typescript
 <div class="container">
   <h1>Forms </h1>